NAU’s College of Education graduates share their stories

-How has your time at NAU impacted your life since graduating?
+How has your time at Northern Arizona University impacted your life since graduating?

-Tim: NAU helped me to develop a pride in being a life long learner.
-I feel that the experiences I would have never gotten at a larger school.
+Tim: Northern Arizona University helped me to develop pride in being a life long learner.
+I feel that I would never have gotten the experiences at NAU, at a larger school.
 At NAU, I was able to not only see great programs; I was allowed to participate in them.

-Maggie: Being an NAU grad has really taught me to look for and create a sense of community.
-I am greateful for the lessons both academically and personally that I learned while up at NAU.
-I am always encouraging my students to think about NAU for their college career because it was the best four years of my life and I hope the same will be true for them wherever they go.
+Maggie: Being a Northern Arizona University grad has really taught me to look for, and create, a sense of community.
+I am grateful for the lessons, both academically and personally, that I learned while up at NAU.
+I am always encouraging my students to think about NAU for their college career, because it was the best four years of my life and I hope the same will be true for them wherever they go.

 Tim: Find a way to make NAU your own.
 College is not about doing what others do, but about doing what is right for you.
-You will get out what you put in and the more you put in, the better off you will be.
+You will get out of it what you put in, and the more you put in, the better off you will be.
 Participation is key and experience is paramount.

 Maggie: I would encourage students to get involved as much as possible.
 Teaching is a unique career and takes a special person.
-The training that I received at NAU through the COE program really prepared me for teaching.
+The training that I received at NAU through the College of Education program really prepared me for teaching.
 I loved the I-STEP program and would encourage students to apply to this program for secondary education.
-The more opportunities students take advantage of, the better prepared they will be and the more they will be rewarded.
+The more opportunities students take advantage of, the better prepared they will be, and the more they will be rewarded.